Misty (Marvel Comics): Publication history

 The first issue of Misty was published in August 1985 (cover dated December).
-The series was a six-issue mini-series, with plans to continue if sales were strong.
+The series was a six-issue miniseries, with plans to continue if sales were strong.
 Misty soon started generating considerable quantities of fan mail, including numerous reader submissions for character outfits.
 Robbins however noted that the series "failed miserably" from a commercial point of view due to comic shops being uninterested in stocking female-oriented comics.
 Despite receiving many letters from readers (many noting how hard it was to find the comic), sales were not strong enough to justify any further Misty comics after the initial limited series.

 Shortly after Misty ended, Robbins would make another attempt to connect with young female readers with California Girls, a similar title published by independent publisher Eclipse Comics.

 Plot

 Two hours' drive from New York City, in the small town of Shady Hollow teenager Misty Collins dreams of being an Oscar-winning actress.
 She lives with her father, her aunt Millie and a cat called Cuddles.
 Misty hopes to use a beauty contest by Heaventeen Magazine to launch her onto the popular local soap As the Cookie Crumbles.
 Her best friends are fellow Shady Hollow High School students Spike and Shirelle, where they frequently clash with spoilt rich girl Darlene.
 Wearing a 1955 dress her aunt had kept from her modelling career, and wins the contest with a touching recital of scenes from Romeo and Juliet, meeting leading man Ricky Martin and wins the chance for audition for the role of his fiancée Loretta in As the Cookie Crumbles.
 As Darlene's father is the sponsor of the soap he pulls strings to get her the part instead, with a crushed Misty instead cast in a bit part.
 During filming, however, Misty's talent soon impresses the director, and the producers rapidly decide to expand her role.

 This means she has to balance her schoolwork and friends with her acting career, and grows closer to Ricky.
 Through Misty's growing fame, Millie is able to restart her own modelling career.
 After accidentally switching shorts with Darlene, Misty is briefly concerned that she is anorexic.
 Later, after buying a dress from a mysterious shop she briefly gains superpowers and embarks on a career as the superhero Mall Girl, foiling a mugging (getting mistaken for Kitty Pryde and Illyana), but loses them when she washes the dress.
 When she returns to the mall with Shirelle, the shop is gone.